4 Clauses Tenants Should Look Out for When Reviewing a Commercial Lease

 “… the Tenant shall not be permitted to assign or sublease its Premises to an existing tenant or subtenant in the Building or the Landlord’s real estate portfolio.”

 Pitfall: Limited Target Market.
-This clause is potentially very limiting as the most apparent target market for subletting your space is often tenants in a neighbouring space (e.g. they are looking to move spaces or expand their space).
+This clause is potentially very limiting as the most apparent target market for subletting your space is often tenants in a neighboring space (e.g. they are looking to move spaces or expand their space).
 So, this clause basically prohibits the tenant from subletting to the most likely target market available to them.
 The target market is even more greatly reduced if the landlord is an owner of multiple properties, or in addition to its own assets, manages properties for other landlords, as in some clauses these properties can be also be included within this clause.

 How to Negotiate: If you plan on possibly subleasing your space, we highly advise having this removed from your lease.
 Alternatively, if the landlord will not negotiate to have this clause removed, request to see the landlord’s entire portfolio of buildings it owns or manages so you are fully aware of the possible limitations of the clause.